lucioalmeidastockio/clean-arch-enablers/README.md

 <br>

 - ### External layer (_specific implementations of technologies needed for the application to run properly_)
-  - #### 🔌Adapters — _Responsible for coupling the external components and injecting itself into the respective Port_
+  - #### 🔌Adapters — _Responsible for coupling the external components and injecting themselves into their respective Ports_
 - - - -

 The _clean_arch_enablers_ takes place at the Core layer, so let's dive into the specifics of it: